Wilt Chamberlain's 100-point game

 Wilt Chamberlain set the single-game scoring record in the National Basketball Association (NBA) by scoring 100 points for the Philadelphia Warriors in a 169–147 win over the New York Knicks on March 2, 1962, at Hershey Sports Arena in Hershey, Pennsylvania, United States.
-It is widely considered one of the greatest records in the sport's history.
-Chamberlain set five other league records that game, including most free throws made, despite being regarded as a poor free throw shooter.
+It is widely considered one of the greatest records in basketball history.
+Chamberlain set five other league records that game, including most free throws made, despite being regarded as a poor free throw shooter; that record has since been tied by Adrian Dantley and later, surpassed by Bam Adebayo.
 The teams broke the record for most combined points in a game (316).

 That season, Chamberlain averaged a single-season record 50.4 points per game, and he broke the NBA single-game scoring record (71) earlier in the season in December with 78 points.
 The third-year center had already set season scoring records in his first two seasons.
 During the fourth quarter, the Knicks began fouling other players to keep the ball away from Chamberlain, and they also became deliberate on offense to reduce the number of possessions for Philadelphia.
 The Warriors countered by committing fouls of their own to get the ball back.

 The game was not televised, and no video footage of the game has been recovered; there are only audio recordings of the game's fourth quarter, which was added for preservation in the United States' National Recording Registry by the Library of Congress in 2016.
 The NBA was not yet recognized as a major sports league, and struggled to compete against college basketball.
 The attendance at the game was approximately half of capacity, and no members of the New York press were present.